wbvguo/BSReadSim/docs/getting-started/quickstart.md

 Open [Customize](../simulation/customize.md) to control genetic variation, methylation, fragment sampling, sequencing behavior, and output format.
 See [Tutorials](../simulation/tutorials.md) for bisulfite simulation recipes.
 See [Outputs](../outputs/index.md) for descriptions of the generated files.
+See [CLI parameters and defaults](../reference/cli.md) for every option, accepted value, default, and compatibility rule.